 Dog Days are Over, Florence + The Machine

 15. Compared to this time last year, are you:

 – thinner or fatter?
-Thinner, but definitely not strong.
+Fatter, I think, but much, much stronger.

 16. What do you wish you’d done more of?